linkerd/website/linkerd.io/content/2-edge/tasks/managing-egress-traffic.md

 EOF
 ```

-Now lets verify all works as expected:
+Now let's verify all works as expected:

 ```bash
 # plaintext traffic goes as expected to the /get path